jpburbank/anagram_realtor/README.md

 ## Concerns
 The major concern with this algorithm is that it requires the whole datastructure to be held in memory, if its to maintain its speed.
 This could be a concern with very large sized dictionaries.

+## Polish
+I wanted to simulate a production application.
+I add an adhoc language locatization.
+Its on the niave side, but its a requirement to use any third party libraries.
+I would also have liked to have the time add unit tests and PnR tests to it as well.

 ## Source control
 This assignment can be found as a public repo on Github, with the URL https://github.com/jpburbank/anagram_realtor.
-This version is the branch first_version.
+This version is the branch second_version.
 The .git files have been removed from the tarred submission.